CMU programs include:

 - Create connectedness, across political, social, racial, religious, age or gender boundaries.

-- Put the Eastern Sierra on the map with important artistic centers through high profile events with internationally renowned artist.
+- Put the Eastern Sierra on the map with important artistic centers through high-profile events with internationally-renowned artists.

 How does CMU accomplish its goals?